PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 You can also use Oracle Java, but openjdk is better here.
 Also to download Oracle Java 9+ you need an Oracle account which is not a good thing.

+# Java on linux

+On Linux, it's recommended to use your package manager for installing Java.

+## Fedora

+On the COPR package all required java versions should be installed, but this is the command to install it:

+> sudo dnf install java-1.8.0-openjdk java-17-openjdk

+## Void Linux

+> sudo xbps-install openjdk17-jre openjdk8-jre

+## Arch Linux

+> sudo pacman -S jre17-openjdk jre8-openjdk

+## Ubuntu

+> sudo apt install openjdk-17-jre openjdk-8-jre

+# Debian

+> sudo apt install openjdk-17-jre

+Java 8 is not available from Debian repos for unknown reasons, but you can [get a deb from Azul](https://www.azul.com/downloads/?version=java-8-lts&os=debian&package=jre&show-old-builds=true)

+# Special cases

 ## Forge 1.16.5 and Java 8u321+

 Old versions of Forge crash with Java 8u321+.
 For this reason, using Java 8u312 or lower is reccomended